Assisted Pedal Cycles. Converting an existing bike using the

 arrangement for some time: it precludes attaching anything to the top

-tube, and it prevents the bike from being clamped securely onto a bike
+tube, it prevents the bike from being clamped securely onto a bike

-adjustment; but I hadn't thought to do anything about it.
+rack.
+I had however previously not bothered to do anything about it.
 Apparently it

 reduces weight, but the net advantage of losing a few short lengths